carmenrv/qechackethz24/challenge.md

 <em> (left) A defective king's lattice with vertices on a 5x5 square grid with 20% dropped-out points.
 Edges connect the first (lateral and vertical) and second (diagonal) neighbors. (right) A similar defective square grid, but with vertices connecting edges at a larger scale equals up to 3 times the lattice constant. </em>
 </br>
 </br>
-Exploring this as a path for quantum advantage is your challenge!

 Your challenge is twofold:

 * Explore this as a path for quantum advantage!
 * Find an application in the areas of risk analysis and finance.

-An example of an application of a (different) graph theoretic problem to the study of **economic networks** is the maximal independent set (mIS) defined as following: mIS is an independent set that is not a subset of any other independent set. mIS is a different graph problem to MIS and, as seen [here](https://arxiv.org/abs/0907.3309), can be used to the study of strategic interactions in economic networks.
+An example of an application of a (different) graph theoretic problem to the study of [**economic networks**](https://arxiv.org/pdf/2203.11972) is the maximal independent set (mIS) defined as following: mIS is an independent set that is not a subset of any other independent set. mIS is a different graph problem to MIS and, as seen [here](https://arxiv.org/abs/0907.3309), can be used to the study of strategic interactions in economic networks.
 After finishing the **theory** and **programming** part of the challenge below, you will need to find an application of the **MIS graph problem** to the areas of risk analysis and finance.
 </br>
 </br>